Understanding Autism Spectrum Disorder

 Risperidone is the only drug that has been approved by the Food and Drugs Administration for children with ASD.
 Only children with child autism between the ages of five to sixteen are allowed to take this medication to help with irritability.
 Some doctors would recommend selective serotonin reuptake inhibitors (SSRIs) and anti-anxiety medications.
 However, the FDA hasn’t approved these medications for ASD.

 It’s not as easy as a parent to handle a child who has been diagnosed with ASD.
 You need a great pediatrician to help you manage your child’s developmental growth.
-Fortunately for you, Pediatrics Associates California has two amazing physicians, Dr. Garcia and Dr. Caceres who can help you take care of your precious little one.
+Fortunately for you, Pediatric Associates California has two amazing physicians, Dr. Garcia and Dr. Caceres who can help you take care of your precious little one.

 To schedule an appointment, call them at: